 Subscribe to Our Newsletter

-This may seem backward.
-How can you organize a brand portfolio if you don’t know the names of the brands?
-But turn the question around: how can you name a portfolio’s brands if you don’t know what they are, what they represent, and the nature of their affiliation with the parent company?
-This is why brand architecture needs to come first.
-It provides important guidance about which properties need names and how those names should be associated in the portfolio.
+It may seem backward to start a naming process by developing brand architecture.
+How can you organize a portfolio if you don’t know the names of the brands?
+But think about the question this way: how can you name a portfolio’s brands if you don’t know what they are, what they represent and the nature of their affiliation with the parent company?

 Defining brand architecture scope

-One of DeSantis Breindel’s current clients is a consulting firm whose offerings have grown significantly through acquisition, leaving it with a “house of brands” that doesn’t communicate the firm’s end-to-end capabilities.
-Needing to tell a more unified, full-service story, the firm came to us to create a new brand positioning and architecture — and potentially new corporate and sub-brand names.
-After years of M&A, the firm had six legacy brands under its corporate umbrella.
+After years of M&A, our client’s firm had six legacy brands under its corporate umbrella.
 Would we need to develop one new brand name?
 Six new sub-brand names?
 No names at all?
 Brand architecture was critical to setting the scope of the naming project.
 Ultimately, after reviewing the equity of and synergies between brands in the portfolio, we recommended retaining the corporate name and two specialized sub-brand names, but subsuming the other four under a new sub-brand.

 Guiding name generation